hou-yz/hou-yz.github.io/_pages/about.md

 News
 ======

+- 2023.04 I'll be joining ANU as a research fellow.
+Excited!

+- 2022.07-2022.10 Internship at Amazon Web Service as a research scientist on vision-language tasks.
+Hello Bay Area!

 - 2021.12   **Our paper _"[Adaptive Affinity for Associations in Multi-Target Multi-Camera Tracking](/publication/2022-tip-mtmc)"_ is accepted by *IEEE TIP*.** [paper](https://ieeexplore.ieee.org/iel7/83/4358840/09646485.pdf), [code](https://github.com/hou-yz/DeepCC-local)

 - 2021.07 Our paper _"[Ranking Models in Unlabeled New Environments](/publication/2021-iccv2021-ranking)"_ is accepted by *ICCV 2021*. [paper](https://openaccess.thecvf.com/content/ICCV2021/papers/Sun_Ranking_Models_in_Unlabeled_New_Environments_ICCV_2021_paper.pdf), [code](https://github.com/sxzrt/Proxy-Set)